grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 If that attempt fails, then backoff must be performed before starting the next connection attempt.
-But if that attempt succeeds, backoff state will be reset, so if there are still enough queued RPCs to warrant a second connection, then the subchannel may immediately start another connection attempt.
+But if that attempt succeeds, backoff state will be reset, so if there are still enough queued RPCs to warrant a third connection, then the subchannel may immediately start another connection attempt.

 The connectivity state of the subchannel should be determined as follows